cs-discord-at-ucf/lion/README.md

 Install dependencies via NPM:
 `npm install`

+Create a Discord Bot in the [Discord Developer Portal](https://discord.com/developers/applications).
+Make sure that your bot has the "Server Members Intent" enabled.

 Create a `.env` file within the root directory of the project (reference the `.env.sample` sample file) with your Discord application token:
 `DISCORD_TOKEN=your_token_here`